G-Force Improvements in v3.5 and Higher

 G-Force Improvements and New Controls

-Third, for HD enabled units, is a greatly improved new HD lookahead limiter.
+Third, for HD-enabled units, there is a greatly improved new HD lookahead limiter.

 If you’re new to G-Force (or if you’d like a more complete refresher on all of its features, please also see the updated Introduction To G-Force document.